These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 Known as the pecs for short, these are your main chest muscles.

-Most people bench press because of its effect on this muscle group.
+Most people bench press because it targets this muscle group.

 #7.
 Anterior deltoids